// type annotation

 case class Some[T](value: T) extends Option[T]

-case class None[T]() extends Option[T]
+case class None[T]() extends Option[T]class A

 class B extends A